 Q: Can a wet room be installed in a first floor room with a wooden floor?

 Yes of course!
 Our flexible latex waterproof membranes caters for movement that occurs on a wooden floor.
-The membrane is held securely in place inside the drain which caters for approx 4mm of floor movement and 2mm of wall movement.
+The LIP VS30 membrane is approved to adhere securely to the drain using a specialist LIP tape and caters for approx 4mm of floor movement and 2mm of wall movement.

 Q: Why do I need to tank my concrete ground floor wet room?

 Water penetrates grout within 2 minutes; it takes 5 minutes to get behind the tile and takes 5 weeks to dry out!
 Concrete is porous and water migrates, damage can occur to plaster work and stud walls.

 Q: How long does it take to install a wet room?

 Approximately 3 working days.
 Our system it eco-friendly and water based; therefore all layers have to dry naturally.

 Our 10 year guarantee covers all damage and consequential damage resulting from a leak within the tanked area.
 The membrane must not be torn or punctured in anyway.
 The tanking membrane will allow or 2mm of movement on the wall and 5mm of movement on the floor.